OmarCastro/its-a-qrcode/CONTRIBUTING.md

 ## Open Development

- All work on its-a-qrcode happens directly on GitHub.
+ All work on "It's a QR Code" happens directly on GitHub.
 Both team members and contributors send pull requests which go through the same review process

 ## Versioning Policy

- its-a-qrcode follows semantic versioning.
+ "It's a QR Code" follows semantic versioning.
 We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
  When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.